aredoubles/FindEBirdTargets/README.md

 ## Current progress

-* The `findtargets.py` file is now a script, where you input two species and US state, and it returns a table of which locations they have been seen at, sorted by the number of total sightings.
+* The `findtargets.py` file is now a script, where you input two species and US state, and it returns a table of which locations they have been seen at in the past 30 days, sorted by the number of total sightings.

 ```
 > python findtargets.py